Planning a trip is almost half the fun!

 5 Tips for Getting the Best Value for Your Travel Dollar and Making Your Travel Easy

 1. Book early.
 Airfare is at its lowest very early on.
 Airlines often offer great deals for travelers willing to book early.
 Many tour companies also offer advance booking discounts.

-2. Compare "apples to apples".
-Consider all of your travel expenses when deciding how to book your trip.
+3. Compare "apples to apples".
+Consider all of your travel expenses and all of the inclusions when deciding how to book your trip.
 Here are some questions to ask yourself and some categories of items to check:

 - Rooms: if a hotel or "discounter" offers a great rate, make sure that you are getting all the other things the other company or agent might be including?

-- Are you getting the same type of room or is the 'bargain room" a less desirable room (something shoved against the stairs (noise) or smaller than normal) or facing the street (possible noise) ?
+- Can the booker tell you if you are you getting the same type of room or is the 'bargain room" a less desirable room (something against the stairs (noise) or smaller than normal) or facing the street (possible noise) ?